 When you are feeling stronger, you can maybe assess this emotion with some EFT or something but I have personally found it worse to psychoanalyze it at the time.
 It is inevitably just those nasty hormones…

-The thing is, girls, we are really not alone with endo.
+The thing is, you are really not alone with endo.
 I am sure you know that on a logical level.
-There are so many girls now that share endo and with support groups, which are positive and healing, we can all share what we feel, without feeling judged or silly.
+There are so many women now that share endo and with support groups, which are positive and healing, we can all share what we feel, without feeling judged or silly.

 What makes you feel better on your “wallowing days”?
 How do you “snap out of it”?